 The first torches used in the games were modeled after ancient designs, writes Chapoutot.
 Built by the Krupp Company, Germany's largest armament producer, each one only burned for 10 minutes.
 The torches used today have come a long way.

 In recent years, organizers have opted for high-tech features to keep the flame lit, no matter the weather.
-This year's torch, dreamed up by Korean designer Young Se Kim, has four separate walls to ensure the flame can withstand winds up to 78 mph.
-It also has a tri-layered umbrella-like cover to prevent rain from extinguishing the blaze.
-It can even withstand temperatures down to -22 degrees Fahrenheit thanks to its internal circulation system.
+The 2018 Winter Olympic game's torch, dreamed up by Korean designer Young Se Kim, had four separate walls to ensure the flame can withstand winds up to 78 mph.
+It also had a tri-layered, umbrella-like cover to prevent rain from extinguishing the blaze.
+It could even withstand temperatures down to -22 degrees Fahrenheit thanks to its internal circulation system.
 If the flame goes out en route, support is always nearby with backup fire lit by parabolic mirror to swiftly relight it.
-Though the flame has averted major disasters this year, its robot transporter almost tipped over.
+Though the flame averted major disasters in 2018, its robot transporter almost tipped over.
 Organizers rushed to right the bot, preserving the flame.

 So during the opening ceremony, as the Olympic cauldron is lit, take a moment to appreciate the fire that roared to life under a glowing bath of concentrated rays of sunlight.
 As Greek archaeologist Alexander Philadelphus described during the planning of the first torch relay, the warm glow wasn't lit by modern mechanics, but rather came directly from Apollo, “the god of light himself.”